vincentbernat/network-lab/lab-routereflector/README.md

 Edge routers are configured to force transit to `65546` through `T1` and transit to `65547` through `T2` (despite the fact that the path is longer).
 This is done by setting up MED.

+Note that the result of this lab heavily relies on the fact that on Juniper, the default route preference for BGP is 170, external or internal.
+On Cisco, the administrative distance is 20 for eBGP and 200 for iBGP.